pauloelias/gatsby-tailwind-emotion-starter/README.md

 This starter contains has the following features enabled by default:

 - **Tailwind CSS**: The full power of Tailwind is at your fingertips.
-Style your components with Tailwind CSS's classes or combine Tailwind classes with your custom CSS with Emotion or CSS.
+Style your components using the `tailwind.marco` to Tailwind classes to your project.
 - **Emotion**: Best-in-class CSS-in-JS support with [Emotion](https://emotion.sh).
-Write your own custom CSS or use the [`tailwind.macro`](https://github.com/bradlc/tailwind.macro) package to write your Tailwind CSS classes inside your Emotion components.
+Write your own custom styled-comppnents or use the [`tailwind.macro`](https://github.com/bradlc/tailwind.macro) package with Emotion to write your Tailwind CSS classes alongside your custom Emotion components.
-- **PostCSS**: Use the power of [PostCSS](https://postcss.org/) to extend Tailwind's CSS or write your own plain-old-css. [postcss-preset-env](https://preset-env.cssdb.org/) is enabled out-of-the box allowing you to write tomorrow's CSS today!
+- **PostCSS**: Use the power of [PostCSS](https://postcss.org/) to extend Tailwind's CSS or write your own plain-old-css.
+[Postcss-Preset-Env](https://preset-env.cssdb.org/) is enabled out-of-the box allowing you to write tomorrow's CSS today!

 ## 🧐 What's inside?